-Are you overwhelmed and weary?
-Me too.
-I get so tired and weary sometimes because our own life issues, and marriage issues we see on this web site.
+Are you feeling overwhelmed and weary?
+Us too!
+We get so tired and weary sometimes because of our own life issues, and also because of the marriage issues we see through this ministry.
 It can all become too overwhelming at times.
-I love rejoicing with those who are participating with God and are improving their marriages.
-But I cry and pray behind the scenes with those who write comments on this web site of their marriage relationships, which are suffering.
+We love rejoicing with those who are participating with God and are improving their marriages.
+But we cry and pray for those who write comments on the Marriage Missions web site concerning their marriage relationships, which are suffering.
 Today is one of those days.
+We feel overwhelmed.

 The Bible says, “Trust in the Lord with all your heart and lean not unto your own understanding.
 In all your ways acknowledge Him and He will direct your path.”
 (Proverbs 3:5-6) Thanks Lord!
-I needed that!
-I needed to be reminded of that promise.
-I’ve seen over and over that it is true.
+We needed that!
+We needed to be reminded of that promise.
+Over and over we’ve seen that to be true.

 Overwhelmed?
 Give It to the Lord

 Just this past week some friends of ours, battled through a type of mini war in their marriage.
-They were both scrapping with each other over something that SEEMED important at the time to each of them.
-It seemed like they were at an impasse.
+They were both scrapping with each other over something that SEEMED important to each of them.
+And then it looked like they were at an impasse.
 But then they both realized that they hadn’t taken the problem to the Lord to pray TOGETHER over the matter.

 So that’s what they did.
-They resolved to keep praying until God led them to a place of peace.
+And then they resolved to keep praying until God led them to a place of peace.
 He did.

 What’s “funny” (although not really) is that the “problem” didn’t change.
 It was still there facing them.
 But their attitudes concerning the problem DID change.
 God gave them new eyes to see what was happening.
 And they gained a new attitude to work together to resolve their differences.
 So that’s what they did.
 They prayed, talked, and worked through their situation.
 They are now facing a new week with renewed strength and peace in their relationship.